italrr/cr/docs/Lore.md

 - Sir Arthur Velanova

 It's multi-trillionare from Earth.
 It's unknown how old he really is, but it's speculated to be over a hundred years old.
-Arthur is considered a humanitarian, and father of the IVTE that allowed the human species to trascend from earth according to Marta's Scriptures.
+Arthur is considered a humanitarian, and father of the IVTE that allowed the human species to trascend from earth.
+He's one important key element in Marta's Scriptures.
 Arthur's entire body is prosthetic, even his brain.

-It's unknown what's dedicating his life to now, as he's been barely seen in the public after his speech about his wife's death.
+It's unknown what's he dedicating his life to now, as he's been barely seen in the public after his speech about his wife's death.

 Arthur is an Abadiú, but he holds no political power.